ArgonDesign/alogic/doc/srams.md

 ### Generated SRAM models and instances

 To implement combinatorially driven SRAMs, the compiler does the following:
-  1. Construct an SRAM model similar to the one describe previously, but with specific width and depth values.
-If an SRAM of the same shape already exist anywhere in the design, that model is resued.
+  1. Construct an SRAM model similar to the one described previously, but with specific width and depth values.
+If an SRAM of the same shape already exists anywhere in the design, that model is reused.
   1. Instantiate the SRAM model just constructed in the entity containing the `sram` declaration.
-  1. Translate interface methods and properties to the appropriate signal values
+  1. Translate interface methods and properties to the appropriate signal values.

 Generated SRAM models are emitted together with the compiled design.
 These can be used for simulation purposes.